-Most of the academic knowledge base your candidate will need is provided by their IBMS-accredited degree programme (or non-accredited degree supplemented by top-up modules from an IBMS accredited BSc programme).
+Most of the candidate's academic knowledge base will be provided by their IBMS-accredited degree programme (or non-accredited degree supplemented by "top-up" modules from an IBMS accredited BSc programme).
 The IBMS Registration Training Portfolio provides the framework for the continued education and laboratory-based training of candidates that allows them to demonstrate that all HCPC standards of proficiency for biomedical scientists have been met.

 The candidate can demonstrate the HCPC standards of proficiency by training either within a single pathology discipline, or in more than one discipline.